November 23, 2024

 Baratunde Thurston is an Emmy-nominated multi-platform storyteller and producer operating at the intersection of race, technology, democracy, and climate.
 He is the host of the PBS television series “America Outdoors with Baratunde Thurston,” the creator and host of “How To Citizen with Baratunde” (which Apple named one of its favorite podcasts of 2020), and a founding partner of the new media startup Puck.

 Thurston uses his unique ability to integrate and synthesize themes of race, culture, politics, and technology to explain where our nation is — and where we can take it.
-At Puck, he regularly writes about new developments in artificial intelligence and their implications across different industries, individuals, and the culture at large.
+At Puck, he regularly writes about new developments in AI and their implications across different industries, individuals, and the culture at large.
 He has appeared and shared these insights on numerous podcasts, including The Progress Network’s “What Could Go Right?” and Techmeme’s “Ride Home.”
 Thurston has also interviewed dozens of tech leaders on the Webby Award-nominated web series “Lenovo Late Night IT.”

 His comedic memoir “How to Be Black” is a New York Times bestseller.
 In 2019, he delivered his speech “How to Deconstruct Racism, One Headline at a Time,” which MSNBC’s Brian Williams called “one of the greatest TED Talks of all time.”
-Previously, Thurston co-founded the Black political blog Jack and Jill Politics, was the director of digital for The Onion, and served as the supervising producer for digital expansion for “The Daily Show with Trevor Noah.”
-In 2020, he produced the six-part podcast series “We’re Having A Moment.”

-Join us next season
+Join us This season

 Tune in to all five engaging conversations with the most powerful voices of today, all from the comfort of your living room.
 A flexible online subscription to The Richmond Forum allows you to stream these programs from anywhere you are, either live or within 30 days after the event.
-Online subscriptions for the 2023 – 2024 season are on sale now.
+Online subscriptions for the 2024 – 2025 season are on sale now.

 110 South 15th Street